BIONF/HaMStR/README.md

 The resulting file combined_1.matrix and combined_1.domains can be plugged into the Phyloprofile tool (R shiny) for further investigation.

+Gene sets, Annotations, Blast DBs
+#################################

+Within the data package (https://fasta.bioch.virginia.edu/fasta_www2/fasta_list2.shtml) we provide a set of 78 reference taxa (gene sets in genome_dir, annotations in weight_dir, blast databases in blast_dir).
+They can be automatically downloaded und put into place with the install_data.sh script (please see above: Installation 5. and 6.).
+This data comes "ready to use" with the HaMStR-OneSeq framework.
+Species data must be present in the three directories listed below.
+For each species/taxon there is a sub-directory named in accordance to the naming schema ([Species acronym]@[NCBI ID]@[Proteome version]).:

+I.	genome_dir (Contains sub-directories for proteome fasta files for each species) II.	blast_dir (Contains sub-directories for BLAST databases made with makeblastdb out of your proteomes) III.	weight_dir (Contains sub-directories for feature annotation files for each proteome)

+However, if needed the user can manually add further gene sets (multifasta format) and place them into the respective directories (genome_dir, weight_dir, blast_dir).
+Please note, that every taxon/species must be present in the NCBI taxonomy.
+The following steps need to be conducted:

+1.)
+Download the gene set of your taxon of interest as amino acid sequences from the NCBI database.
+2.)
+Rename the file in accordance to the naming schema of hamstr:     SPECIES@12345@1.fa
+     - ([Species acronym]@[NCBI ID]@[Proteome version])
+3.)
+Fasta header must be whitespace free and unique within the gene set (short header make your life easier for downstream analysis).
+     - the following bash command uses sed to cut the header at the first whitespace: sed -i "s/ .*//" SPECIES@12345@1.fa
+     - example:
+before:
+	>EXR66326.1 biofilm-associated domain protein, partial [Acinetobacter baumannii 339786] MTGEGPVAIHAEAVDAQGNVDVADADVTLTIDTTPQDLITAITVPEDLNGDGILNAAELGTDGSFNAQVALGPDAVDGTV
+	VNVNGTNYTVTAADLANGYITATLDATAADPVTGQIVIHAEAVDAQGNVD
+	>EXR66351.1 hypothetical protein J700_4015, partial [Acinetobacter baumannii 339786]
+	NRRLLITTQPTATDSNYKTPIYINAPNGELYFANQDETSVSSVVFKRVIGATAANAPYVASDSWTKKIRKWNTYNHEVSK
+	VGRFIAPMMLTYDVTFTTQQNNAGWSISKESTGVYRLQRDSGVTTELANPHIEVSGIFAGTGLGSGDVILPPTLQAIEAY
+	>EXR66376.1 bacterial Ig-like domain family protein, partial [Acinetobacter baumannii 339786] DGVDYPAVNNGDGTWTLADNTLPTLADGPHTITVTATDAAGNVGNDTAVVTIDTVAPNAPVLDPINATDPVSGQAEPGST
+	VTVTYPDGTTATVVAGTDGSWSVPNPGNLVDGDTVTATAT
+	...
+after (this is how your sequence data should look like):
+	>EXR66326.1
+	MTGEGPVAIHAEAVDAQGNVDVADADVTLTIDTTPQDLITAITVPEDLNGDGILNAAELGTDGSFNAQVALGPDAVDGTV
+	VNVNGTNYTVTAADLANGYITATLDATAADPVTGQIVIHAEAVDAQGNVD
+	>EXR66351.1
+	NRRLLITTQPTATDSNYKTPIYINAPNGELYFANQDETSVSSVVFKRVIGATAANAPYVASDSWTKKIRKWNTYNHEVSK
+	VGRFIAPMMLTYDVTFTTQQNNAGWSISKESTGVYRLQRDSGVTTELANPHIEVSGIFAGTGLGSGDVILPPTLQAIEAY
+	>EXR66376.1
+	DGVDYPAVNNGDGTWTLADNTLPTLADGPHTITVTATDAAGNVGNDTAVVTIDTVAPNAPVLDPINATDPVSGQAEPGST
+	VTVTYPDGTTATVVAGTDGSWSVPNPGNLVDGDTVTATAT

+4.)
+After your gene set (proteomic data) is prepared and placed into the respective sub-directory in the genome_dir directory you can conduct the following instructions:

+5.)
+Create a Blast DB for the species within the blast_dir

+	makeblastdb -dbtype prot -in genome_dir/SPECI@00001@1/SPECI@00001@1.fa -out blast_dir/SPECI@00001@1/SPECI@00001@1

+6.)
+Create the annotation files for your taxon with the provided perl script

+	perl /path/to/your/hamstr/bin/fas/annotation.pl -fasta=/path/to/your/hamstr/genome_dir/SPECI@00001@1/SPECI@00001@1.fa -path=/path/to/your/hamstr/weight_dir -name=SPECI@00001@1

+Please take care that all parameter paths are provided as absolute paths.
+This action takes considerably longer than the BLAST database creation with makeblastdb (it takes about one hour to annotate a gene set with 5000 sequences).

+To prove if your manually added species is integrated into the HaMStR framework your can run:

+	perl bin/oneSeq.pl -showTaxa

+This command simply prints a list of all available taxa.

 Happy HaMStRing.

 For further support or bug reports please contact: bergmann@bio.uni-frankfurt.de